san8383/tmux_with_alacritty/README.md

 `chmod +x install_env.sh`
 - run install
 `./install_env.sh`
+- you can run script to see how it works without any changes to the system `./install_env.sh --dry-run`
+- if you dont need alacritty (for example on server without X11/Wayland) you can run installation without it `./install_env.sh --no-alacritty`

 After installation reboot the system.
-Add an icon for running tmux in alacritty in one click and give an address for executable `~/.local/bin/alacritty-with-tmux.sh`
+Add an icon for running tmux in alacritty in one click and give an address for executable `~/.local/bin/alacritty-with-tmux`
 # First start
-Run your tmux by running script `~/.local/bin/alacritty-with-tmux.sh`
+Run your tmux by running script `~/.local/bin/alacritty-with-tmux`

 With the first start you need to install tmux plugins.